cbruegg/social-media-center/README.md

 ## Architecture

-As this was mainly a project for private use, the code is a bit of a mess.
+As this was mainly a project for private use, the code is a mess 💩 Please don't judge 😇

 - Feed retrieval happens only in the server-side component.
 The client loads a unified feed.
 - The server-side component talks to the Mastodon client API.
 By leveraging [SkyBridge](https://github.com/videah/SkyBridge), connecting to BlueSky is also possible.